swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/07-SSHEC2Instance.md

 cp /mnt/<Windows drive letter>/path/my-key-pair.pem ~/WSL-path/my-key-pair.pem
 ```

 2. In a terminal window, use the ssh command to connect to the instance.
-You specify the path and file name of the private key (.pem), the user name for your instance, and the public DNS name or IP Address.
+Specify the path and file name of the private key (.pem), the user name for your instance, and the public DNS name or IP Address.

 **NOTE**: Username to be used here is **ec2-user**.